dimbor-ru/freenx-server/README.md

 Thats all worked with [opennx ce](https://github.com/dimbor-ru/opennx) liux/windows client, but original nxclient basicaly alive too (with restrictions).

-Debian package home-maded for Devuan ASCII now.
-There is a suspicion that under Debian Stretch everything will be fine.

 On modern systems with glibc >= 2.28 to run nxclient you must apply [solution](https://github.com/dimbor-ru/freenx-server/issues/5#issuecomment-579694048) from Djelf (on nxclient side of course).